 “Scheduling Entity” means an entity contemplated to be recognized by SPP, and fully qualified under SPP rules and regulations, to schedule the transmission of Energy, Capacity and Ancillary Services from the Facilities.

-“Scheduling Services” means the services to be provided by EPMI in its role as a Scheduling Entity on behalf of MDEA, pursuant to the terms of this ILA.

 “Scheduled Outage” means any period, or extension of an initial period of time during which Products are not provided at the Facilities as a result of any operating condition of the Facilities known to MDEA and communicated to EPMI in advance during which any maintenance, repair or other activity is required to permit the Facilities to be operated in accordance with its design or operational characteristics.

 “Scheduling Services” means those services to be provided by EPMI as described by Exhibit A in accordance with this ILA.